benjaminrust/graphconnect/README.md

     1. Go run the [All Contact View] (https://login.salesforce.com/003) - Mass update or update each record
     1. Go run the [All Opportunities View] (https://login.salesforce.com/006)- Mass update or update each record
     1. Go run the [All Closed Cased] (https://login.salesforce.com/500)- Mass update or update each record
+    1. Return to the Neo4j Browser
+        1. Directions from "Visit Graph" from above
+        1. Click on "User"
+        1. Double click on your User in the Graph to expand relationships

 # Cleaning Graph